Policies and Forms

 Students with declared majors in the IU School of Liberal Arts who have calculated cumulative GPA of 2.0 or higher are considered to be in good academic standing.

 Only IUPUI grades will be considered in determining probation and dismissal.
-Students are placed on academic probation when their cumulative grade point average falls below 2.0 (C), and they remain on probation until the cumulative grade point average is 2.0 (C) or higher.
-Students on probation are encouraged to talk with their faculty advisor or with a counselor in the Miriam Z. Langsam Office of Student Affairs (Cavanaugh Hall 401), (317) 274-8304, or IUPUI Counseling and Psychological Services, (317) 274-2548, to determine how they may become more successful in their studies.
+Students are placed on academic probation when their cumulative grade point average falls below 2.0 (C), and they remain on probation until the cumulative GPA is 2.0 or higher.
+Students on probation are encouraged to talk with their faculty advisor, with a counselor in the Office of Student Affairs, CA 401, (317) 274-8304, or IUPUI Counseling and Psychological Services (CAPS), (317) 274-2548, to determine how they may become more successful in their studies.
 Students on probation must go to their faculty advisors before registering.

 Students without a faculty advisor should go to the Office of Student Affairs.
-Students who have two semesters with a grade point average below 2.0 (C) may be placed on probation at the discretion of the School of Liberal Arts Dean of Students regardless of their cumulative grade point average, since they are failing to make progress toward a degree.
+Students who have two semesters with a grade point average below 2.0 may be placed on probation at the discretion of the Associate Dean of Student Affairs regardless of their cumulative GPA, since they are failing to make progress toward a degree.

 Following each fall and spring semester, students who are enrolled as IU School of Liberal Arts undergraduate majors are eligible for recognition through the Dean’s List under the following terms:

-Full-time students (those enrolled in 12 or more credit hours) must complete 12 or more credit hours in that semester with a semester grade point average of 3.3 or higher;
+Full-time students (enrolled in 12 or more credit hours) must complete 12 or more credit hours in that semester with a semester GPA of 3.3 or higher.

-Part-time students (those enrolled in 6-11.5 credit hours) must complete at least 6 credit hours in that semester with a semester grade point average of 3.4 or higher.
+Part-time students (enrolled in 6-11.5 credit hours) must complete at least 6 credit hours in that semester with a semester GPA of 3.4 or higher.

 Students pursuing degrees in two schools for whom Liberal Arts appears as their second school will be considered for dean’s list through their primary school.
 Students who are enrolled as non-degree seeking or visiting students may not be eligible for Dean’s List recognition.